siemens/gencmpclient/doc/cmpClient-cli.md

 - **-trusted** _filenames_

-    When verifying signature-based protection of CMP response messages, these are the CA certificate(s) to trust while checking certificate chains during CMP server authentication.
+    When verifying signature-based protection of CMP response messages, use a trust store containing the given certificate(s) as trusted while verifying certificates during CMP server authentication.
     This option gives more flexibility than the **-srvcert** option because it does not pin down the expected CMP server by allowing only one certificate.